Privacy Policy

 Crash reports are sent over HTTPS and are also encrypted at the application level before upload.
 The public crash collector is designed to store encrypted report packages and minimal metadata, and it does not store the private decryption key.
 Decryption, triage, and symbolication are separated from the public upload endpoint.

 We may use VPS, hosting, and infrastructure providers to operate Cubaster services.
 They process data only as service providers for hosting, transport, storage, and security operations.
-We do not sell crash diagnostics, recommended-server telemetry, or report data.
+We do not sell crash diagnostics or catalog-request data.

 No technical measure can provide an absolute security guarantee.
 If you have a question about a specific privacy or security risk, email us at the address above.